createthis/clean_es6/nested_blocks/README.md

 If you see more than a level or two of indent, this is a sign that it may be time to refactor your code.
-Let's look at an example.
-Open up your javascript console and copy and paste these examples to see them run.
+Let's look at an example, blow.

+Tip: Paste these examples into your javascript console in your browser.

 # Don't do this
 ```js